 The Herts Invertebrate Project is an initiative to promote the recording of invertebrates in Herts through the organisation of a calendar of site surveys.
-It was founded in 2015 by Joe Gray and William Bishop, with two main objectives: increasing the number of invertebrate records being made at a variety of key sites across the county, especially for under-recorded species groups; and offering an environment in which newcomers to recording can develop their confidence and skills and, thus, ultimately helping to increase the number of people with the interest and ability to contribute to biological recording.
+It was founded in 2015 with two main objectives: increasing the number of invertebrate records being made at a variety of key sites across the county, especially for under-recorded species groups; and offering an environment in which newcomers to recording can develop their confidence and skills and, thus, ultimately helping to increase the number of people with the interest and ability to contribute to biological recording.

-Precise meeting details are communicated to an open email list; to be added to the mailing list, please contact Joe Gray using this contact form.
+Precise meeting details are communicated to an open email list by meeting leaders.
+To be added to the mailing list, please contact Ian Carle at email@example.com.

 Invertebrate recording at Bovingdon Brickworks (Box Moor Trust)